 Providing adolescent HIV prevention and improving women's health

 All of the Foundation's activities are underpinned by research and evaluation.
-We aim to impact policy and practice both nationally and internationally through relevant research, peer-reviewed publications, and feedback to government, civil society, and the community at large.
+They aim to impact policy and practice both nationally and internationally through relevant research, peer-reviewed publications, and feedback to government, civil society, and the community at large.

 International Centre for Genetic Engineering and Biotechnology (ICGEB)